dojo/docs/dojo/fx/wipeIn.rst

 Return value
 ============

-The *dojo.wipeIn* function returns an instance of dojo._Animation.
+The *dojo.fx.wipeIn* function returns an instance of dojo._Animation.
 To execute the wipeIn, call the *play()* function on the animation.
 This object can be used with other dojo animation functions, such as `dojo.fx.chain <dojo/fx/chain>`_ and `dojo.fx.combine <dojo/fx/combine>`_ to link it with other effects to perform complex animations.

 ========
 Examples